Vervoe

 What This Role Is Not

 A sales role.
-You'll be the reason deals close and expand — but through the quality of advisory relationships, not through pipeline management.
+You’ll be the reason deals close and expand – but through the quality of advisory relationships and the value of the work, not through pipeline management.

 A strategy-only role.
-You'll be in the delivery.
-Frameworks, assessments, findings, client workshops — this is hands-on work.
+You’ll be in the delivery.
+Frameworks, assessment builds, client workshops, maturity diagnostics – this is hands-on work.

 A role for someone who needs a fully built playbook.
 The methodology is maturing.
 You’ll shape it.